 - 1 tbsp butter

-Remove from heat and transfer to a paper towel-lined plate.
-Combine red wine, beef stock, and tomato paste in a medium bowl and stir until tomato paste is incorporated, mix in bacon.
+Whisk red wine, beef stock, and tomato paste into the pan with the bacon.
 Generously season beef on all sides with salt and pepper.

-Add the pieces of stew meat, carrots, onions, garlic, thyme, rosemary, and bay leaf to a Suvie pan.
-Pour red wine mix over the beef and veggies.
-Make sure all ingredients are partially submerged in the cooking liquid.
-Place into upper zone of Suvie.
+Add the beef, carrots, onions, garlic, thyme, rosemary, and bay leaf to the Suvie pan with the red wine mixture, making sure all ingredients are partially submerged.
+Place pan into upper zone of Suvie.

 Add potatoes to starch pan and load into starch zone of Suvie.